 After six years, the sellout streak ended, and wide swaths of empty green seats filled the stadium.

-He went on to play for several other teams, in several cities, all of them loving him as much as Cleveland did.
+After 2002, he went on to play for several other teams, in several cities, all of them loving him as much as Cleveland did.
 His prodigious home-run hitting helped — he’d bashed 612 by the time his career ended, and is one of four major league players to have hit 100 home runs for three different teams.
 But his commitment to community and local charities cemented his place in fans’ hearts.
 And in a Sports Illustrated poll, a plurality of major league players voted Thome as the nicest player in the game.

 All those statistics and niceness made Jim Thome a first-ballot Baseball Hall of Famer in 2018.
 Although thousands of fans in Phillies and White Sox and Twins jerseys attended his official induction into Cooperstown –and one (1) guy in a Jim Thome Baltimore Orioles jersey– Thome went into the Hall as a Cleveland Indian.
 Not a surprise, really; he had returned to Cleveland in 2014 & signed a ceremonial one-day contract with the team so he could officially retire as an Indian.
 But in his induction speech, he nonetheless thanked and praised every single city in which he’d played.

 And then in August, 2018, Jim Thome returned to Cleveland one more time, so the team could host a celebration of his Hall of Fame enshrinement.
 And in the worst-kept secret in Cleveland that day, the Indians also retired Thome’s number 25.